CycodeLabs/GitOpsSecurityChampion/docs/resources/branch-protection-rules/README.md

    - **Require Code Reviews:** Specify a minimum number of approvals required before merging, ensuring changes are properly reviewed by the team.

 2. **Configure Automated Status Checks:** Set up automated workflows for linting, secret scanning, dependency checks, and other tests to run on every pull request.
 These status checks should be required to pass before a pull request can be merged.

-## Best Practices

-- **Require Status Checks to Pass Before Merging:** Ensure that automated tests, including linting, secret scanning, end-to-end tests, and sanity checks, pass before a pull request can be merged.
-These checks validate that the code is secure and functional, minimizing the risk of introducing issues or vulnerabilities into the main branch.
-- **Use Code Reviews:** Require peer reviews to catch issues that automated tests might miss and provide a second layer of validation for changes.
-- **Disable Force Pushes:** Prevent force pushes to critical branches to maintain the integrity of the commit history and prevent accidental or malicious changes.
-- **Signed Commits:** Require all commits to be signed, ensuring the authenticity of the code and preventing unauthorized code changes.

 ## Additional Resources